datacentricdesign/iob22/computational-thinking/02-vending-machine/step6.md

 ---

-In step 5 from assignment 1 we covered the concept and importance of Debugging.
+In step 5 from the first assignment we covered the concept and importance of Debugging.

 Logging while writing code helps us understand when events have happened when executing our code, which is useful for us to understand what went wrong when our code resulted in unexpected behaviour.

 In this step, we explore the use of logging and how that relates to writing and debugging code.

-## What is logging
+# What is logging

 Logging is a way to show messages when the code is running.
 In a way, we were already logging using the print function.
 However the print function is very basic in it's functionality, it outputs some text to the console.